pytries/hat-trie/README.rst

 and using IntTrie values as indices could be more memory efficient than storing Python float objects directly in ``hat_trie.Trie``.

+Another way to store float values is to use hat_trie.FloatTrie().
+In this case precision is limited to float32.

 Currently implemented methods are:

 * __getitem__()